Bridges, Barriers and Boundaries: Ensuring Culturally Competent Care

-No Place like Home: Permanency Planning for Lesbian, Gay, Bisexual and Transgender Youth (LGBT)
+No Place like Home: Permanency Planning for LGBTQ+ Youth

 LGBT youth are coming out earlier the average age is now 13 and in greater numbers.
 As a result of the stresses that sometimes arise in a family when a child comes out, of number ofÂ LGBT youth end up in various forms of out of home care, including detention, foster homes, group homes, shelters, residential treatment, etc. Numerous studies indicate that these children have greater difficulty in care more frequent placements, more disruptions, etc. For most of these youth, permanency planning translates into independent living.
 But, is that really the best or the only option?
 This workshop will explore barriers to permanency planning for sexual and gender minority youth and identify strategies that participants can use to help these youth find their way home.